ABigBright/vimcfg-private/README.md

 ## Dependencies

-You should first install these dependency as below, make using vim/neovim more beautiful attribute to these deps
+You should first install these dependencies as below, make using vim/neovim more beautiful attribute to these deps

 * `nodejs`
 ```sh